thiennguyenhieu/stock_prediction_ai/README.md

 # 📊 Stock Price Prediction using CNN-LSTM & Streamlit

 This project is an AI-powered stock price prediction tool that uses a **CNN-LSTM** architecture for forecasting and **Streamlit** for a clean, interactive UI.
+It also integrates **FinBERT**, a financial sentiment analysis model from Hugging Face, to assess market sentiment based on news headlines.

 ---